 Set up your project

-You need to set up several different parts of your app's project to enable support for Android Automotive OS.
+You need to set up several parts of your app's project to enable support for Android Automotive OS.

 Enable automotive features in Android Studio